kimianj/InstagramClone/README.md

 Describe any challenges encountered while building the app.

+The Home section was not shown and I had to fix the code in the query posts.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing